Storm-class patrol boat

 The Storm-class patrol boat was a series of fast patrol boats (FPB) consisting of 20 vessels built for the Royal Norwegian Navy.

 In Norwegian these boats were called missilkanonbåter (MKB) meaning boats with missiles and guns.
 They were operated by the Coastal Combat Flotilla together with the MTBs, or missile torpedo boats.
 None of the boats are currently in service with the Royal Norwegian Navy.
 The design was Norwegian and all of the boats were built by Norwegian ship yards from 1965 to 1967.
-In the 1990s, Norway donated vessels of the class to Estonia, Latvia and Lithuania.
+In the 1990s, Norway donated vessels of the class to Estonia, Latvia and Lithuania where they were eventually retired.

 Design

 The Storm class was designed by Lieutenant-Commander (later Captain) Harald Henriksen.
 The same man was also involved in the design of the Rapp-class motor torpedo boats - the first Norwegian-built MTBs.
 Later, he also designed the Snøgg- and Hauk-class MTBs.
 Henriksen's wife, Margot Henriksen, christened the first KNM Skjold (P 963), delivered to the Norwegian navy in February 1966 from Westermoen yard in Mandal.

 The prototype Storm, completed 31 May 1963, was later scrapped and replaced by a second boat taking the same name and pennant number P960; the last of the class completed in 1968.
 After 1970 Penguin missiles were fitted to these boats in addition to the original armament.